CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     >**Note** : If you receive this error **npm is not recognised**, then perform the below steps:

       1. Open PowerShell then run this command `choco install -y --force nodejs`.
-      2. Oce the command execution is done, close the Visual Studio Code and open it again.
+      2. Once the command execution is done, close the Visual Studio Code and open it again.
       3. Perform **Step 8** of this task again to insall the **react-beautiful-dnd** package.

 9. Run the following command for the type definitions.